Vilin97/VasBlog/posts/post4.md

 majumps = MassActionJump(rates, reactstoch, netstoch)
 ```

-The last thing to set up is the hopping constants -- the probability per time of an andividual molecule of each species hopping from one site to another site.
+The last thing to set up is the hopping constants -- the probability per time of an individual molecule of each species hopping from one site to another site.
 In practice this parameter, as well as reaction rates, are obtained empirically.
 Suppose that molecule $C$ cannot diffuse, while molecules $A$ and $B$ diffuse at probability per time 1 (i.e. the time of the diffusive hop is exponentially distributed with mean 1).
+Entry $(s,i)$ of `hopping_constants` is the hopping rate of species $s$ at site $i$ to any of its neighboring sites (diagonal hops are not allowed).

 ```julia
 hopping_constants = ones(num_species, num_nodes)